H-Studio logo

 What influence does using external teams have on data protection?

-Qualified external teams have specific know-how about GDPR requirements and implement data-protection-compliant data flows, access controls, and documentation processes from the start.
-This is a measurable advantage in the DACH region compared to teams without compliance experience.
+Qualified external teams have specific know-how about GDPR requirements and implement privacy-aware data flows, access controls, and documentation processes from the start.
+This is a practical advantage in the DACH region compared to teams without compliance experience.

 Keep reading